moodlep/cai/Readme.md

 After analysing the datasets generated, we observe that in some cases GPT-4o demonstrates a nuanced understanding of the principles used while other principles reveal a clear knowledge gap.
 Our writeup discusses whether different countries should fine-tune their own models versus educating their citizens about the behaviour of frontier models and best practices for using them.

-A link to our project writeup will be provided shortly.
+Here is a link to our [project writeup](https://docs.google.com/document/d/1441OXG_tZdbLY8ZNpsNSJsv9iDx2Nql77ZnryVleCL0/edit?usp=sharing); please note this is a living document as we continue to work on this project.

 ## Repository Contents